 Unscientific bike survey: Do Denver residents know the cycling rules of the road?

-As we outlined in our feature, the city is working to greatly expand its bike infrastructure so that the growing number of cyclists have designated lanes and paths for their commutes.
+In this week's feature, "On a Roll," we explore the rising tensions between cyclists and drivers in Denver.
+The number of bikes on roads originally built for cars is rising, and so are the number of collisions and conflicts -- sometimes with devastating consequences.
+Do Denver residents know the rules of the road when it comes to bikes?
+Here, we give you results from our very unscientific survey on some key rules.As we outlined in our feature, the city is working to greatly expand its bike infrastructure so that the growing number of cyclists have designated lanes and paths for their commutes.
 But as the Public Works Department builds out the bike network -- sometimes at a slower pace than cycling advocates would like -- people who choose to bike must navigate the roads in Denver alongside cars.
 This leads to all kinds of conflicts -- when a driver doesn't have room to pass; when a cyclist is staying to the right, but a driver wants to make a right turn; when a cyclist needs to get to the left, and on and on.

 Two Denver bike advocates riding in the middle of the road.